tiffanymatthe/tiffanymatthe.github.io/content/projects/connect_four.md

 ---
 [connect-four - Github](https://github.com/tiffanymatthe/connect-four)

-To gain a better understanding of reinforcement learning and DeepMind’s AlphaGo Zero, we set out to train a neural network to play the game Connect 4.
+To gain a better understanding of reinforcement learning and DeepMind’s AlphaGo Zero, [Manmeet](https://manmeetkp123.github.io/index.html) and I set out to train a neural network to play the game Connect 4.

 <aside>
 Connect 4 is a two-player game where each player attempts to create a connected line of 4 of their tokens on a vertical 6 x 7 board.
 The game ends when one player makes the line or when the board is filled up.
 A move is made by placing a token in one of the seven columns.
 </aside>